ShrutiSasi/2025_Nov_MDS_DSCI522/README.md

     - `git switch -c <name>` create and switch to new branch

 - `git branch -d <name>` will delete the branch <name>
+- `git fetch --prune` delete the branch from local